Decoding Psychopaths: The Wisdom of Psychopaths Summary

 As a matter of fact, both psychopaths and saints share an openness to new experiences.

-And this ceaseless quest for new experiences can be seen in spies, serial killers, and wandering monks alike, connecting these seemingly disparate groups.
+And this ceaseless quest for new experiences can be seen in spies, serial offenders, and wandering monks alike, connecting these seemingly disparate groups.

 Final Words

-The Wisdom of Psychopaths: What Saints, Spies, and Serial Killers Can Teach Us About Success” demystifies the minds and traits of psychopaths And tells us we can learn from them how to be successful.
+The Wisdom of Psychopaths” demystifies the minds and traits of psychopaths, and tells us we can learn from them how to be successful.

-We can borrow from a psychopath’s smarts, charms, and fearlessness to tackle high-risk tasks with finesse.
-And learn to make decisions without overthinking, or worrying what others might think.
+We can borrow from a psychopath’s quick intelligence and fearlessness in the face of danger to tackle high-risk tasks with finesse.
+We can learn to make decisions without overthinking or worrying about what others might think.

 Psychopaths, undeniably, are fascinating.
 But the plain unvarnished truth is that there is nothing remotely funny about them.
-They can be dangerous, destructive, and deadly.
+They can be dangerous and destructive.

 – Kevin Dutton